 Buttermilk: True buttermilk is in a league of its own; however, we suggest that you replace buttermilk with 1 T (15 ml) organic apple cider vinegar or lemon juice added to 1 cup of milk or dairy alternative.
 Allow the mix to sit for 15 minutes before using.

-Buttermilk Powder: You may use regular milk powder or a non-dairy milk powder such as DariFree Powder from Vance Foods.
+Buttermilk Powder: You may use regular milk powder or a non-dairy milk powder such as DariFree Powder from Vance Foods or Coconut Milk Powder.
 Non-dairy coffee creamer also works.

 Corn Starch: See “Starches.”
 Do not replace the cornstarch with tapioca flour when dredging food in preparation for frying – this creates a gummy texture that is most unpleasant.

 Cream Cheese: We like to use Neufchatel Cream Cheese, which has 1/3 less fat than regular cream cheese.
 Sometimes, it can be difficult to find Neufchatel, so use regular cream cheese instead.
 Alternatively, use a vegan cream cheese.
 Here is a link to a delicious, easy DIY vegan cream cheese recipe.